randikabanura/ssd_oauth_assignment_ror/README.md

 It's a very small package, and you'll get RubyGems as well along with this package.
 Please check the Release Notes for more detail.

+*Note: Please use ruby version 2.7.1 for this application.*

 #### Install Rails

 With Rubygems loaded, you can install all of Rails and its dependencies using the following command through the command line:

+*Note: Please use rails version 6.0.3 for this application.*

 ```
 > gem install rails